vinylplz/resume/README.md

 Finished building.

 Done.
-$ # pdf not build be default due to dependancies, so build it separately:
+$ # pdf not built by default due to dependancies, so build it separately:
 $ fab build:pdf
 Building pdf...done.
 Finished building.